 Please keep in mind that each of these have a cost on my end as well.
 This is by no means a ‘pure profit’ scenario.

 Hosting: The dedicated server and various scripts that are on it are not cheap by any means.
 There is also a lot of time that goes into configuring, updating, and maintaining the server itself.
 Beyond that, there is the support time.
 All of this is factored into hosting costs.

 Maintenance: As mentioned on the page for maintenance packages quite a few services are offered for a small amount of money.
 Many of the features that come in the form of add-on’s are paid for on my end on a monthly basis.
-Sidekick.Pro is a good example of that, as are the built in video tutorials.
+Built in video tutorials are a good example of that.
 Maintenance is more than just running simple updates.
-That’s the easy part.
+That’s usually the easy part.
 Things can, and do go wrong.
 Part of what you’re paying for is the assurance that your site will be made whole in the case of some catastrophic failure.
 (This could be due to bad updates, user error, hacking, etc.).
 When someone with a maintenance package requires changes to the website it is almost always done without any further charge.
 This saves the client from receiving multiple bills for updates and edits over the course of the year and also gives them the peace of mind that they don’t have to figure things out on their own.
 There are many other benefits beyond this, like the security guarantee.
 Redundant backups, etc.

 Once your site has gone ‘live’ online you should expect to have a few recurring costs.
 These include hosting, maintenance, and domain renewal.

 Time is money, so the definition of ‘cost’ depends on how you go about taking care of your website.
 What is not advisable is building a website and then leaving it un-maintained.
 Dynamic websites are a lot like computers in that they require periodic updates to keep them fully functional and secure.
 One sure way to lose your investment is to have a ‘set it and forget it’ approach to your WordPress site.